JesseGo95/NetApps_Group_8_final/Readme.txt

 		Uses-pymongo, MongoClient, serial, and json libraries
 	webserver.py: On server pi; accesses MongoDB and plots coordinates into Google maps API, and produces html on server Uses- Flask and Response (from flask library), os, pymongo, gmplot (Google maps api), time, MongoClient (from pymongo library), and BeautifulSoup (from bs4 library)
+        GUI.py: works similarly to webserver, just on lesser scale, and doesnt provide a server to view map

 **The Webserver is best ran when database.py is finished running (manually with Ctrl+c) **gps_test.py is set to run whenever the tracer pi boots up.